-It is the responsibility of the PUunit head to prepare Sections 1 (UGA Promotion Recommendation Form, see Appendix C), 2 (Cover Letter), and 6 (Offer Letter and Third Year Review) of the dossier.
-If the PUunit head voted against the promotion, then the candidate may designate a senior faculty member from the PUunit to substitute for the PUunit head.
-This person prepares Section 2; the PU-Headunit head still prepares Sections 1 and 6.
+It is the responsibility of the unit head to prepare Sections 1 (UGA Promotion Recommendation Form, see Appendix C), 2 (Cover Letter), and 6 (Offer Letter and Third Year Review) of the dossier.
+If the unit head voted against the promotion, then the candidate may designate a senior faculty member from the unit to substitute for the unit head.
+This person prepares Section 2; the unit head still prepares Sections 1 and 6.
 Before a dossier goes forward, the candidate should review Sections 1 through 5 for accuracy.
 Since Section 1 reports results and Section 2 represents a synthesis of faculty judgment, the candidate may correct only manifest errors in reported facts.

-Unless the PUunit head voted against the candidate, the dossier goes forward with a cover letter from the PUunit head (or their designee).
-In the event that the PUunit vote was negative, the PUunit head, regardless of their vote, will summarize the deliberation for the PU'sunit's negative vote as a separate document in the dossier.
+Unless the unit head voted against the candidate, the dossier goes forward with a cover letter from the unit head (or their designee).
+In the event that the unit vote was negative, the unit head, regardless of their vote, will summarize the deliberation for the unit's negative vote as a separate document in the dossier.
 The candidate will have five working days to read and respond in writing to any cover letter and/or rationale before it goes forward.
-The candidate must have access to this information, which includes the vote of the eligible PUunit faculty.
-Whether or not the PUunit head prepares the cover letter, he/she (or designee) is responsible for preparing a summary of the procedural steps followed by the PUunit in reaching its vote, including relevant dates where appropriate.
+The candidate must have access to this information, which includes the vote of the eligible unit faculty.
+Whether or not the unit head prepares the cover letter, he/she (or designee) is responsible for preparing a summary of the procedural steps followed by the unit in reaching its vote, including relevant dates where appropriate.
 This statement is to be forwarded with the dossier.

-No revision/alteration of existing documents in the dossier are allowed after the PUunit vote has been taken.
+No revision/alteration of existing documents in the dossier are allowed after the unit vote has been taken.
 Any factual errors must be corrected via cover letter or candidate's response as the dossier moves forward to the next level of review.
 The candidate may add evidence of an award or other significant achievement to the dossier at any time during the review process.
 This documentation should be accompanied by a letter of request to add to the dossier and will be included in the cover letter section.

-6.6 School/College/School Review
+6.6 College/School Review

-Schools/Colleges/Schools without Departments:
+Colleges/Schools without Departments

-In those schools or colleges or schools without departments and reporting directly to the Senior Vice President for Academic Affairs and Provost, the first level of review takes place within the school/college/school, which serves as the PUpromotion unit and follows all procedures for the PUunit review as outlined in the previous section.
-This review takes place in accordance with the school/college/school's written criteria for promotion, and in a manner that is consistent with these Guidelines.
-In these units, the dean will not serve as the PUpromotion unit head.
-The school/college/school should establish written procedures for the selection of the PUpromotion unit head.
+In those colleges or schools without departments and reporting directly to the Senior Vice President for Academic Affairs and Provost, the first level of review takes place within the college/school, which serves as the promotion unit and follows all procedures for the unit review as outlined in the previous section.
+This review takes place in accordance with the college/school's written criteria for promotion, and in a manner that is consistent with these Guidelines.
+In these units, the dean will not serve as the promotion unit head.
+The college/school should establish written procedures for the selection of the promotion unit head.

-Schools/Colleges/Schools with Departments:
+Colleges/Schools with Departments

-In those schools or colleges or schools with departments, the first level of review takes place in the PUunit in accordance with its criteria for promotion.
-Upon completion of that first-level review, the PUunit will transmit the candidate's dossier to the school/college/school review committee(s) in accordance with the procedures outlined above.
-At that time, the candidate, PUunit head or Senior faculty member designated by the candidate may supplement the record with claims regarding procedural error, if necessary.
-In all cases, at the school/college/school committee review, the committee will review the case to ensure that no procedural error exists.
-The committee also will ensure that the candidate meets the criteria specified in these Guidelines, as well as criteria specified by the PUunit.
+In those colleges or schools with departments, the first level of review takes place in the unit in accordance with its criteria for promotion.
+Upon completion of that first-level review, the unit will transmit the candidate's dossier to the college/school review committee(s) in accordance with the procedures outlined above.
+At that time, the candidate, unit head or Senior faculty member designated by the candidate may supplement the record with claims regarding procedural error, if necessary.
+In all cases, at the college/school committee review, the committee will review the case to ensure that no procedural error exists.
+The committee also will ensure that the candidate meets the criteria specified in these Guidelines, as well as criteria specified by the unit.